-I’ve recently been in a palace state of mind, as Kensington Palace figures prominently in the opening scene of my upcoming Wrexford and Sloane mystery—which is titled MURDER AT KENSINGTON PALACE!
+I’ve recently been in a palace state of mind, as Kensington Palace figures prominently in the opening scene of my new Wrexford and Sloane mystery—which is titled MURDER AT KENSINGTON PALACE!
 So of course, on my recent trip to London I had to do a thorough walk-through of the rooms and gardens!

 Kensington Palace began life as a more modest two-story manor house, built by Sir George Coppin in 1605.
 It was purchased by the Earl of Nottingham in 1619 and came to be known as Nottingham House.
-The second earl , who was serving as the royal secretary of s state, sold it to William and Mary in 1689.
+The second earl , who was serving as the royal secretary of state, sold it to William and Mary in 1689.
 (For those of you a little fuzzy on your British history, Protestant Mary II and William III came as joint rulers to the throne after the Glorious Revolution that had deposed Mary’s Catholic father, King James II)

 Mary engaged Sir Christopher Wren (who created St. Paul’s cathedral) to enlarge and remodel the residence.
 In order to save money, he decided to use much of the original structure, but added wings and exterior changes, which reflected his eye for grace and symmetry.
 For the next 70 years, British monarch chose to live at Kensington Palace rather than St. James’s Palace, which remained the official heart of the monarchy.
 (For Regency aficionados, Rotten Row, where many of our Heyer heroes and heroines ride every day, got its name from being part of the Rue de Roi—the king’s road which led from St. James’s Palace to Kensington Palace.